After the Bath (Renoir)

-After the Bath (La sortie du bain) is a painting from 1910 by the French painter Pierre-Auguste Renoir.
+After the Bath (La sortie du bain) is a painting from 1910 by the French painter Pierre-Auguste Renoir representing his late work period (1892–1919).
 The painting is now in the Barnes Foundation in Philadelphia.

 Provenance

 The painting was purchased from the artist in Paris, by Paul Durand-Ruel in October 1910.
 On December 18, 1915, Albert C. Barnes (the founder of the institution) purchased it from the latter.